pminina01/readthedocs/Configuration-file.md

 |Debug|For debugging; executed query, user authenticated, session expired|
 |Trace|For trace debugging; begin method X, end method X|

-There is one more level, Off, which has the lowest value.
-As the minimum log level, it disables logging.
-It is not used to log an entry.
+There is one more level, Off.
+Since it is the highest value and is not used for entries, it disables logging when used as the minimum log level.

 <a name="automatic-reconfiguration" />